Seeing Space and Motion: Enhancing Latent Actions with Geometric and Dynamic Awareness for Vision-Language-Action Models

 \subsection{Real World Experiments}

 We evaluate our approach on a real-world robotic manipulation task using a single AgileX Piper robot, tasked with placing a pink toy into a box.
 The model is first pretrained on the large-scale Open-X-Embodiment dataset~\cite{o2024open,khazatsky2024droid,walke2023bridgedata}, and subsequently fine-tuned on 50 human-collected demonstrations.
+We masked the gripper camera input for real-world experiment because of limited condition.
 As demonstrated in Figure~\ref{fig:exp_real}, our method achieves successful deployment on the physical robot and exhibits strong generalization to real-world conditions, including cluttered and unstructured environments.